 The ease to use the electric smokers vary from model to model as different models have different designs with various features which you need to overcome to learn how to use the smoker.

 Meat smokers come with user manuals that will take you through the whole process but still with some designs it might get hard to learn.
-Going for an electric smoker with removable racks, a wood tray, a see-through window for you to monitor the inside temperature and also a digital thermometer, I assure you this will ease your use.
+Going for an electric smoker with removable racks, a wood tray, a see-through window for you to monitor the inside temperature, and also a digital thermometer, I assure you this will ease your use.

-Go for an electric smoker with a wide range of temperature.
+Go for an electric smoker with a wide range of temperatures.
 For example, ranging from 100 to 500 degrees F. This gives you a more extensive range of foods to smoke and grill.
 The temperature range will depend on the heating element of the meat smoker.
 So always check on the guide for the temperature range.

 Modern electric smokers automatically control the smoking temperature, so this I guess will be a better smoker for everyone as you can continue with your work as you smoke just come to change the meat.

 Owning a portable does not mean having a smaller smoker; it means owning a smoker that you can move from one place to another provided there is electricity.
-Have an electric smoker with wheels for smooth movement, long cord to get to the socket and light and easy to move.
+Have an electric smoker with wheels for smooth movement, long cord to get to the socket, and light and easy to move.

 Depending on your budget, electric smokers vary from lower to higher price range; this sometimes depends on the model, brand, extra accessories such as smoker with the remote control will be a bit pricey than the standard electric smoker.